Chris Pettit: Los Angeles Angels of Anaheim

-Los Angeles Dodgers
+Seattle Mariners

-On January 31, he signed a minor league contract with the Los Angeles Dodgers.
+On January 31, 2012, Pettit signed a minor league contract with the Los Angeles Dodgers.
 He was released on March 29.
 He later signed with the Bridgeport Bluefish of the Atlantic league of professional baseball, before signing a minor league contract with the Seattle Mariners on April 20.
-He was released again and on July 26, he signed a minor league contract with the Colorado Rockies.
+In 63 games for the Double-A Jackson Generals, he batted .279/.362/.447 with four home runs, 26 RBI, and seven stolen bases.
+Pettit was released by the Mariners organization on July 17.

+Colorado Rockies

+On July 23, 2012, Pettit signed a minor league contract with the Colorado Rockies organization.
+He hit .293 with three home runs and eight RBI in 19 games for the Double-A Tulsa Drillers, and hit .278 with one RBI in six games for the Triple-A Colorado Springs SkySox.
+Pettit elected free agency on November 2.